 By Matt Chieco

-When Eternals was first announced at the 2019 San Diego Comic-Con people were not really familiar with the comics it was going to be based on, but over the last two years it has become one of the most anticipated movies for Phase 4 and 2021.
-Yet as the movie hits theaters this weekend a new topic has surrounded Chloé Zhao’s Marvel debut.
+When 'Eternals' was first announced at the 2019 San Diego Comic-Con, people were not very familiar with the comics it was going to be based on.
+However, over the last two years, it has become one of the most anticipated movies for Phase 4 and 2021.
+Yet, as the movie hits theaters this weekend, a new topic has surrounded Chloé Zhao’s Marvel debut.

 The 26th movie in the Marvel Cinematic Universe is now facing mixed reviews from critics.
-It currently has a 49% on Rotten Tomatoes, the lowest and only rotten score for a Marvel Studios film.
-While some critics say a not very interesting story is to blame for the bad reviews, others say the lack of Marvel DNA is very refreshing to see.
-But will the Rotten Tomatoes score hurt the movies box office numbers? and will going in with low expectations help the movie?
+It currently holds a 49% rating on Rotten Tomatoes, the lowest and only rotten score for a Marvel Studios film.
+While some critics attribute the bad reviews to a not very interesting story, others believe the lack of Marvel DNA is refreshing to see.
+But will the Rotten Tomatoes score hurt the movie's box office numbers?
+And will going in with low expectations help the movie?

-Now while the reviews might keep people away, the opposite just may occur.
-In stark contrast to the rotten critics score, Eternals currently has a 86% audience score on Rotten Tomatoes, and when the critics and the audiences are divided people tend to see the movie just to see who is right.
-The saying “any press is good press” is ringing very true here.
-The more people who read all of the headlines, the more tickets are bought to see who is right, causing the box office numbers to rise.
+While the reviews might deter some people, the opposite just might occur.
+In stark contrast to the rotten critics' score, 'Eternals' currently holds an 86% audience score on Rotten Tomatoes.
+When critics and audiences are divided, people tend to watch the movie just to see who is right.
+The saying “any press is good press” rings very true here.
+The more people who read the headlines, the more tickets are bought to see who is right, resulting in increased box office numbers.

-The original projections were around $80 million, but because of the reviews the studio have since lowered those projections.
-In my personal opinion I think the studio may have reacted too quickly, but by the end of the weekend we all will know the answer.
+The original projections were around $80 million, but due to the reviews, the studio has since lowered those projections.
+In my personal opinion, I think the studio may have reacted too quickly, but by the end of the weekend, we will all know the answer.